 As commented in previous years, regulations aimed at the control of residential rental levels or shorthold tenancy arrangements could have an adverse impact on the Group.
-If regulations introduced in the UK during the year as temporary measures which restrict the ability of landlords to recover unpaid rent by legal process remain in place then bad debt expense is likely to increase.
+Regulations introduced in the UK in 2021 which restricted the ability of landlords to recover unpaid rent by legal process have now largely been removed.
+The UK government is seeking to reform leasehold arrangements.
+During the year it enacted the Leasehold Reform (Ground Rent) Act 2022 and although this legislation will not have a material impact on our business model, future legislation may adversely affect our ability to sell leasehold extensions.

-Similarly, increased regulation on building or environmental standards, health and safety or planning matters could impose additional costs.
+Increased regulation on building or environmental standards, health and safety or planning matters could impose additional costs.